 ‘Cookies’ are small text messages that the web servers pass to your web browser when you visit different sites.
 These cookies get stored in a small file, called cookie.txt.
 This file contains certain information about you, like your name, location, and interests.
 This makes online transactions very convenient and internet surfing easier as you don't have to type your login credentials every single time you log in to a website.
-But to be on a safer and more secure side, one should ALWAYS delete cookies after browsing.
+But to be on a safer and more secure side, one should ALWAYS delete cookies and cache after browsing.

 But this can pose a privacy risk as it stores personal details.
 It may also cause problems on some sites leading to loading and formatting issues.
 Therefore, clearing the site-specific data can be a good idea to fix any such issues.
 But you should know that if you choose this method you will lose the convenience of stored passwords and other data.